 Most visit to China are trouble free however both business and leisure travellers need to be aware of the high level of pollution in many cities, especially between January and March and also be aware that most of China is an active earthquake zone.
 Few people in China outside the major cities speak English so be prepared.

 Indonesia remains a popular destination both for business and pleasure.
 There is a threat form terrorism and in the past there have been significant attacks in Jakarta and on the island of Bali.
-The threat level tends to rise over the Christmas period when alot of tourists flock to the tourist areas.
-The eruption of Mount Agung on Bali in November has resulted in thousand of locals being evacuated and it has caused many flights to be cancelled.
-The situation is likely to lead to significant disruption to the Xmas and New Year tourist trade.
+The threat level tends to rise over the Christmas period when a lot of tourists flock to the tourist areas.
+The eruption of Mount Agung on Bali in November 2017 has resulted in thousand of locals being evacuated and it has caused many flights to be cancelled.
+The situation has now stabilised and the exclusion zone has been reduced but the situation needs to be monitored.